cipherxof/FFTacticsFix/README.md

 Currently all this plugin does is remove the dithering filter.

 ## Installation
-Extract the zip to the root of your game directory.
+[Download](https://github.com/cipherxof/FFTacticsFix/releases) and extract the zip to the root of your game directory.

 <img width="905" height="352" alt="image" src="https://github.com/user-attachments/assets/6b576ce9-44c6-4a45-821a-d6674286312d" />

 ## Before